Creoles of color

-Historical Context
+Historical context

-Créole is derived from latin and means to "create", and was first used in the "New World" by the Portuguese to describe local goods and products, but was later used by the Spanish during colonial occupation to mean any native inhabitant of the New World.
-The term Créole was first used by French colonists to distinguish themselves from foreign-born settlers, and later as distinct from Anglo-American settlers.
-Créole referred to people born in Louisiana whose ancestors were not born in the territory.
+Créole is derived from Latin and means to "create", and was first used in the "New World" by the Portuguese to describe local goods and products.
+The Spanish later used the term during colonial occupation to mean any native inhabitant of the New World.
+French colonists used the term Créole to distinguish themselves from foreign-born settlers, and later as distinct from Anglo-American settlers.

+Créole referred to people born in Louisiana whose ancestors came from other places.
 Colonial documents show that the term Créole was used variously at different times to refer to white people, mixed-race people, and black people, both free-born and enslaved.
-The "of color" is considered a necessary qualifier, as "Creole"(Créole) did not convey any racial connotation.
+The addition of "-of color" was historically necessary when referring to Creoles of African and mixed ancestry, as the term "Creole" (Créole) did not convey any racial connotation until after the colonial period.

 During French colonization, social order was divided into three distinct categories: Creole aristocrats (grands habitants); a prosperous, educated group of multi-racial Creoles of European, African and Native American descent (bourgeoisie); and the far larger class of African slaves and Creole peasants (petits habitants).
 French Law regulated interracial conduct within the colony.
 An example of such laws are the Louisiana Code Noir.

-Though interracial relations were legally forbidden, or heavily restricted, they were not uncommon.
+Though interracial relations were legally forbidden, or restricted, they were not uncommon.
+For a time, there were customs regulating relationships between white men and young women of African or mixed ancestry, whose mothers would negotiate the terms.
+These often included freedom for an enslaved woman and any children of the union, property settlement, and education.
 Mixed-race Creoles of color became identified as a distinct ethnic group, Gens de couleur libres (free persons of color), and were granted their free-person status by the Louisiana Supreme Court in 1810.
-Some have suggested certain social markers of creole identity as being of Catholic faith, having a strong work ethic, being an avid fan of literature, and being fluent in French-- standard French, Creole and Cajun are all considered acceptable versions of the French language.
-For many, being a descendant of the Gens de couleur libres is an identity marker specific to Creoles of color.